jose-ambrosioo/system_administration_using_linux/README.md

 <br>lombe A 192.168.9.2
 <br>gazela A 192.168.9.10

-<br>The steps are the same as those done in “forward.zone” except the last 5 lines, the “1”, “2” and “3” represent the last octets represented in IP addresses
+The steps are the same as those done in “forward.zone” except the last 5 lines, the “1”, “2” and “3” represent the last octets represented in IP addresses
 <br>[root@kwanza]# nano /etc/reverse.zone
 <br>1 IN PTR kwanza. bestsoft.com.
 <br>2 IN PTR lombe. bestsoft.com.